Equine Massage

 Serving Slocan Valley, Nakusp, Nelson, Castlegar and areas

-one barn per day, sanitization of equipment is done between appointments
+1 barn per day, thorough sanitization of equipment between barns

-Trained in the use of massage, stretching and hydrotherapy techniques to improve equine health and achievements, Irene is also naturally skilled + highly intuitive.
+Trained in the use of massage, stretching + hydrotherapy techniques to improve equine health + achievements, Irene is also naturally skilled + highly intuitive.

 Equine Myo-Massage Therapy (myo refers to muscle) has these benefits: